 Your yacht is bonded to help prevent galvanic corrosion.
-All metal parts of the yacht which might come in contact with salt water are bonded by green electrical wires in order to provide a low resistance electrical path for stray currents.
+All metal parts of the yacht that might come in contact with salt water are bonded by electrical wires with green insulation in order to provide a low resistence electrical path for stray currents.
 Thus, there is a reduced likelihood of current running through the salt water "electrolyte" and destroying the metal parts.
 The bonding system should be checked to make sure that all of the connections are good and clean.
+Incidentally, it appears that this bonding also helps keep your boat a less inviting target for lightning when sitting in the water.
+A typical electrical bonding system is shown in Figure V - 1.